cdxcore.uniquehash#

 - if tostr is

-: x: the element
+None: x: the element

-msg: message occured during hashing if any
+msg: message occurred during hashing if any

 child: if the element was a container or object